Blog

 Island Three (Live)

-This is it---the full Serenade No. 13 for Strings, K. 525.
-It's transcribed for the advanced classical guitar, from G Major into D Major.
-The Rondo in C is in G Major.
-If you're a bit burned out on Sor and Giuliani and their ilk, it's a lot of fun to play a great...
+All 4 movements of Serenade No. 13 for Strings, K. 525, transcribed for the advanced classical guitar, from G Major into D Major.
+If you're a bit burned out on Sor and Giuliani and their ilk, it's a lot of fun to play a great composer such as Mozart on the guitar.
+A...

 Five Preludes